 Aircraft Armament Mechanic, Aircraft Electrician, Aircraft Instrument Mechanic, Airplane Electrician, Automatic Pilot Mechanic, Aviation Electronics Technician, In-Flight Refueling System Repairer

 Avionics technicians keep airplanes in the sky.
 They repair and maintain components used for aircraft navigation, radio communications, flight control, weather radar systems and engine operation.
 They also work on computerized instruments that run the aircraft.
-They may have to analyze and develop s ...
+They may have to analyze and develop solutions to complex electronic problems.